HouseElves/kanji_time_public/docs/source/design/report_addon.rst

 Since running arbitrary code from the command line is a security breach, each report alias must also be present in Kanji Time's report whitelist table :data:`kanji_time.VALID_REPORTS`.

-.. rubric:: Report Add On Model Contents
+.. rubric:: Report Add-on Model Contents
     :heading-level: 2

 - :ref:`addon_contract`